Banking security & new ways to pay

 Common sense is the best protection against phishing scams.
 Don’t click on any links in emails that say they’re from your bank.
 Instead, type your bank’s full website address into your browser.
 If you want to double-check if a message is genuine, ring your bank.

 Good security software (see our security software reviews) will protect your computer against malicious software – as will not opening any email attachments you're not expecting and avoiding downloading files from websites you don’t trust.

 Know your rights: Think you may have given a fraudster your bank details?
-We tell you what to do
+Find out what to do.

 If you're a victim of online bank fraud